SET

 SET MODE SEGMENTS causes Ferret to utilize GKS segments ("GKS" is the Graphical Kernel System—an international graphics standard).
 On some systems MODE SEGMENTS may be necessary to update windows following "occlusion" events or to resize window with the mouse.

 Segments, however, make heavy demands on the system's virtual memory.
-If Ferret crashes during graphics output due to insufficient virtual memory try CANCEL MODE SEGMENTS.
+If Ferret stops during graphics output due to insufficient virtual memory try CANCEL MODE SEGMENTS.

 default state: set